ThomasMertes/seed7/src/read_me.txt

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (Several object files and
                          libraries are linked together to an
                          executable).
-Under linux/unix/bsd this
+Under Linux/Unix/BSD this
-                         is usually ".o" Under windows this is ".o" for MinGW and cygwin, but ".obj" for MSVC and bcc32.
+                         is usually ".o" Under Windows this is ".o" for MinGW and cygwin, but ".obj" for MSVC and bcc32.

   EXECUTABLE_FILE_EXTENSION: The extension which is used by the
                              operating systemfor executables.
                              Since executable extensions are not
-                             used under linux/unix/bsd it is ""
+                             used under Linux/Unix/BSD it is ""
                              for them.
-Under windows the value
+Under Windows the value
                              ".exe" is used.

   C_COMPILER: Contains the command to call the stand-alone C